Balakandhan-S/SAC-Custom-Widget/README.md

-# JShosting
+# SAC Custom widget and hosting
-to host JS files for D3 widgets
+to host .js files and JSON file for D3 based SAC Custom widget.